US officials say US troops killed, injured in Iraq attack

-WASHINGTON (AP) — At least three people were killed, including two U.S. service members, in a rocket attack in Iraq, a U.S. official said Wednesday.
+WASHINGTON (AP) — Three service members were killed, including two Americans, and a dozen more were injured when a barrage of rockets were fired at a military base in Iraq, U.S. officials said Wednesday.

-The official said 10 people were injured.
+One of the officials said five service members were seriously wounded and evacuated from the Camp Taji base and seven others were still being evaluated.
+Buildings on the base were in flames.
 Several other U.S. officials confirmed that U.S. troops had been killed and injured, but did not provide numbers.
-The officials spoke on condition of anonymity to give details of the attack ahead of the public announcement.
+The officials spoke on condition of anonymity to give details of the attack ahead of a public announcement.

 Army Col. Myles Caggins, a U.S. military spokewman in Iraq, said on Twitter that more than 15 small rockets hit Iraq’s Camp Taji base.
 He provided no details.
+Another U.S. official said that as many as 30 rockets were fired from a truck launcher, and 18 hit the base.

 Camp Taji, located just north of Baghdad, has been used as a training base for a number of years.
 There are as many as 6,000 U.S. troops in Iraq, training and advising Iraqi forces and conducting counterterror missions.